 The surname Gooley was first found in Ulster (Irish: Ulaidh), where they held a family seat from very ancient times.

-Important Dates for the Gooley family
+Early History of the Gooley family

 This web page shows only a small excerpt of our Gooley research.
 Another 119 words (8 lines of text) covering the years 1618, 1667, 1743, and 1809 are included under the topic Early Gooley History in all our PDF Extended History products and printed products wherever possible.